nestdotland/nest.land/web/src/assets/docs/DOCUMENTATION.md

 ## Field information:

 - name:
-    - The name of your package.
+    - The name of your module.
     - Required: true
 - description:
-    - A description of your package that will appear on the gallery.
+    - A description of your module that will appear on the gallery.
     - Required: true
 - version:
-    - Your package version.
+    - Your module version.
     - Required: false
-        - If not specified, we automatically increment your package version by `0.0.1` on each publish.
+        - If not specified, we automatically increment your module version by `0.0.1` on each publish.
 - entry:
     - The "index file" of your project.
-This is what users will see when they try to import your package from our registry!
+This is what users will see when they try to import your module from our registry!
     - Required: false
         - Defaults to `./mod.ts`
 - stable: